Skip to content

 16. Students of Architecture and students of Ecole du Louvre.

-17. Visitors who have the reader’s card from the Bibliotheque nationale de France, they get access to the reading room at the Opera’s library-museum.
+17. Visitors with a reader’s card from the Bibliotheque Nationale de France can access the reading room at the Opera’s library museum.

 Opera de Paris Palais Garnier Group Self-Guided Tours

-Guided tours for groups are available for booking as well on the official website.
-These tours allow access to the public areas in the Palais Garnier as well as any exhibitions taking place at the time.
+Guided tours for groups are also available for booking on the official website.
+These tours allow access to the public areas in the Palais Garnier and any exhibitions taking place at the time.
 It’s important to know that access to the auditorium can sometimes be restricted due to rehearsals or technical reasons.

-You can book a group self-guided tour whether you already have a guide with you who will help explain the wonders of the Palais Garnier or if you’re a group and would just like to freely explore the beauty of the building.
-A multimedia guide is offered when you book the tour either ways.
+You can book a group self-guided tour whether you already have a guide who will help explain the wonders of the Palais Garnier or if you’re a group and would like to explore the building’s beauty freely.
+A multimedia guide is offered when you book the tour either way.

 Group Self-Guided Tours Entry Fee